isomerpages/pa-mgwanted/articles/wellness/_posts/2020-11-03-go-on-a-jurassic-adventure.md

 ---
 ![Go On A Jurassic Adventure](/images/content-articles/wellness/go-on-a-jurassic-adventure-img1.jpg)

-Changi Airport’s latest dinosaur exhibit, Jurassic Mile, promises a fun day out while getting in a good work out.
+Changi Airport's latest dinosaur exhibit, Jurassic Mile, promises a fun day out while getting in a good work out.
 The connector path to East Coast Park features life-sized dinosaurs alongside information panels that educate visitors about the Jurassic Period.
-Here’s everything you need to know about how to explore this outdoor exhibit with a ferocious twist.
+Here's everything you need to know about how to explore this outdoor exhibit with a ferocious twist.

 ### GETTING THERE
 Alight at Changi Airport Terminal 4, Car Park 4A and follow the on-ground signage for direct access to Jurassic Mile.
 You can also access Jurassic Mile from East Coast Park via Changi Coastal Park Connector.